Creating permeable paths and water buffering ponds

 Dense City and Country side between towns

 The urban areas south of Antwerp are densely populated.
 Often localised flooding occurs after heavy rainfall.
-The Province of Antwerp and Streekvereniging Zuidrand have teamed up with local municipalities to create semipermeable paths and water buffering ponds in 7 municipalities: Aartselaar, Borsbeek, Edegem, Kontich, Lint, Mortsel and Hove.
+The Province of Antwerp and Streekvereniging Zuidrand teamed up with local municipalities to create semipermeable paths and water buffering ponds in 7 municipalities: Aartselaar, Borsbeek, Edegem, Kontich, Lint, Mortsel and Hove.

-The goal was to increase the accessibility of the local green areas, increase the water buffering capacity while adding safe pathways for cyclists and pedestrians.
-Since the start of the project more than 3 km of slow paths were installed and a water buffering capacity of more than 4300 m3 was created.
-But the benefits are much bigger than that.
-They range from better social cohesion to a higher recreational value of the areas where semi-permeable paths and wooden boardwalks are constructed.
+The goal was to increase the accessibility of the local green areas with safe pathways for cyclists and pedestrians, while also increasing water buffering capacity and rain water infiltration in the participating municipalities.
+Since the start of the project more than 3 km of slow paths were installed and a water buffering capacity of more than 4.300 m3 was created.

 Read the in depth article about this pilot project in our newsletter here.